 Greg Wagner lives with his wife Roberta and their three dogs Esme, Abby, and Jackie, on the side of Wagner Mountain (actually more like a really big, really steep hill) in Maysel, West Virginia.

-In between his many jobs and honey-do lists, Greg manages to find time to spin yarns of wonder and amazement.
+In between plotting to take over the world and the search for spiritual enlightenment, Greg manages to find time to spin yarns of wonder and amazement.
 In whatever spare time is left over, Greg enjoys making glass beads (www.randgswv.com), reading, riding motorcycles, splitting firewood, and playing music.

 A word from Greg: